CraftAcademy/caac_precourse/terminal/linux.md

 **Note:** If the above mentioned command does not work, follow the following steps to change the current prompt theme

-Go to a terminal windoy and type the following command:
+Go to your terminal window and type the following command:

 ```
 nano ~/.zpreztorc
 ```

-Scroll through the file until you find a similar code to the following snippet then replace with the desired theme name as instructed below.
+Scroll through the file until you find a similar code to the following snippet then replace with the desired theme.
+The recommended theme: `giddie` or `steeef`

 ```
 #